smlindauer/open-model-manager-resources/addons/destinations/README.md

    python create_aws_credential_domain.py
   ```

-* Make sure that you modify the host URL (viya_host and port), SAS account, Domain name, or private docker information in the script before you run them.
+* Make sure that you modify the host URL (viya_host and port), SAS account, Domain name, or private Docker information in the script before you run them.

 * If Python 3 executable file name is 'python3', then update the following commands to use 'python3', instead of 'python'.
   ```